-Collecting and warehousing vast quantities of personal data about customers requires care and precision.
-Once you have taken the first step of collecting customer data, you must ensure you are using it in the right way – and let your customers know that it will be used appropriately and safely in your business’ hands.
+Collecting and warehousing vast quantities of your customers’ personal data requires care and precision.
+Once you have taken the first step of collecting customer data, you must ensure you are using it in the right way.
+It’s just as important to let your customers know that data protection is a top priority in your business and that their data will be used appropriately and safely in your business’s hands.

-The Australian Privacy Princples (APP) guidelines is a must-read resource for any business that collects data.
-This is a great starting place if you are unsure about what data is deemed necessary to collect – and what you can legally do with it.
+The APP guidelines are a must-read resource for any business that gathers data.
+It’s a great place to start if you are unsure about which data is necessary to collect – and what you can legally do with it.

-There are several ways to manage data storage.
-You can choose to engage third-party providers to store data and information on your business’ behalf.
-However, it’s important to know precisely where that data is at all times and whether it complies with the privacy principles.
+There are several ways to manage data storage in your business.
+For example, there are third-party providers who store data and information on your business’s behalf.
+However, if you choose this route, it’s important to know precisely where your business and customer data is at all times and whether it complies with Australian privacy principles.

-“It might just be that a cloud provider stores back-up data for them rather than keeping it on one of their systems they outsource it and put it in a cloud and the operator of the cloud is located overseas,” says Baker.
-“If that data contains personal information then they’ve made a disclosure to the overseas recipient,” adds Alison.
+“It might just be that a cloud provider stores back-up data for them.
+Rather than keeping it on one of the business’s systems, the business outsources it and puts it in a cloud, and the operator of the cloud is located overseas,” says Baker.
+“If that data contains personal information, then they’ve made a disclosure to the overseas recipient,” she adds.

-You might want to consider adopting a cloud solution for your business, which can help to prevent loss of data if a security breach occurs.
-There are several options available and, because every business has unique needs, there are steps you can take to assess which cloud solution is right for you.
+You can also choose to adopt a cloud solution for your business.
+Cloud solutions can help prevent you losing data in the event of a security breach.
+There are numerous cloud options available and, because every business has unique needs, consider following a few key steps to help you assess which cloud solution is right for you.

-At the point of collection, customers want – and have the right – to know what you will do with their data.
+At the point of data collection, customers want – and have the right – to know what you will do with their data.
 You should let them know that their data is safe and advise exactly how you will meet this promise.
-Provide succinct details when communicating your data protocols with customers – instead of burying this in a long privacy statement.
-Customers are time poor and certainly appreciate simple, clear information.
+Provide clear and succinct details when communicating your data protocols with customers – instead of burying this information in a long privacy statement.
+Customers are time-poor and appreciate simple, clear information.

 Collecting customer data is an essential piece of the puzzle for any small or medium-sized business using direct marketing to engage their customers.
-It is your business’ ethical and legal obligation to follow government guidelines and keep up-to-date data-security practices – and maintaining this standard may be one of the reasons customers choose your business over another.
+It is your business’s ethical and legal obligation to follow government guidelines and keep your data-security practices up to date.
+Maintaining or exceeding this standard can be one of the reasons customers choose your business over another.